mkhaled87/pFaces-OmegaThreads/README.md

 /# oclgrind pfaces -CG -d 1 -k omega@../../kernel-pack -cfg robot.cfg
 ```

-In case you need to move the controller to the host for simulation,  copy it as follows to the shared folder (we copy the simulation scripts as well):
+In case you need to move the controller to the host for simulation,  copy it as follows to the shared folder (we copy some simulation scripts and example-related files as well):
 ``` bash
 /# cp robot.mdf /docker_shared/
 /# cp robot.png /docker_shared/